Hammerspoon/hammerspoon/READMESOON.md

 So, instead of charging for licenses, I'm asking for donations.
-If you find Mjolnir genuinely beneficial to your productivity, I encourage you to donate what you believe is fair.
+If you find Mjolnir genuinely beneficial to your productivity, I encourage you to donate in proportion to the value you're getting out of it.

 Your donations will fund the time I'll be spending making Mjolnir even better, and will be used to compensate volunteers for the time and